varunneal/modded-nanogpt/records/090325_FA3/README.md

 ### Potential Improvements

 - Batch size scheduling: Previously, the block mask acted as a proxy for batch size.
 Now block size can be controlled explicitly and sequenced according to critical batch size theory.
-I have added code in `distributed_data_generator` that allows for changing the batch size and max sequence length yielded after the generator is created.
+I have added code in `distributed_data_generator` that allows for changing the batch size max sequence length, and grad_accum_steps yielded after the generator is created.
 - The current block mask window schedule `(3, 7, 11)` can almost certainly  be improved upon.
 - Hyperparameter tuning might change with smaller sequence length.
 Rotary base, validation sequence length, learning rates etc. should be re-tuned.
 I haven't done that for this run.